 Attendance is mandatory.
 Students are expected to attend all classes and strictly adhere to the project due dates.
 Lack of participation in class discussions will count against your grade.

-Students are allowed ONE unexcused absence.
-If a student has more than one absence, his or her grade for the course will be reduced one letter grade.
+Students are allowed one unexcused absence.
+If a student has more than one unexcused absence, his or her grade for the course will be reduced one letter grade.
 If a student has three or more absences, he or she will receive an F grade.

 |100% or above||A+|